-The first zone encompasses Greater Melbourne, Geelong and eastern Victoria and has a loss factor of 105 per cent while the second zone covers northern and western Victoria and has a loss factor of 113 per cent (by comparison, a single state-wide loss factor would be 106.5 per cent).
+The first zone encompasses Greater Melbourne, Geelong and eastern Victoria and has a loss factor of 105 per cent.
+The second zone covers northern and western Victoria and has a loss factor of 113 per cent.
+By comparison, a single state-wide loss factor would be 106.5 per cent.